vmx17/XAMLCpp2CsProjection/README.md

   1>D:\Source\GitHub\XAMLCpp2CsProjection\StubCpp\StubCpp\Generated Files\XamlTypeInfo.g.cpp(179,28): error C2039: 'CppXamlWRC': is not a member of 'winrt'
   ```

-## Error reproduction
+## Reproducing Error
 - Open _CppXamlWRC\CppXamlWRC.sln_
 - Restore NuGet packages.
-- bbuild the solution in x64/release or x64/debug.
+- build the solution in x64/release or x64/debug.
 - Close the solution.
-- Open _StubCpp\StubCpp.sln_
+- Open _StubCs\StubCs.sln_
 - Restore NuGet packages.
 - build the solution in the same condition of _CppXamlWRC_.